 The Barefoot Camper is a modern camper with retro styling.
 It is has a hand-built fiberglass shell and comes in a range of colors.

-Since it is lightweight, slim, and aerodynamic it is super easy to tow.
-Barefoot Caravan recently announced that nuCampRV will be bringing the Barefoot to the US in 2020.
+Since it is lightweight, slim, and aerodynamic, it is super easy to tow.
+Barefoot Caravan recently announced that nuCampRV would bring the Barefoot to the US in 2020.

 #6 Serro Scotty

 The next year Serro introduced a 10′ teardrop travel trailer called the Sportsman.
 In 1960 the teardrop shape was replaced in favor of the tear-drop “swoosh” shaped wheel well opening.
 In 1995 they even added motorhomes to their lineup.

-In 1997 the Serro manufacturing plant burns down and they stop making travel trailers.
-Scotty is still in business making Police and Fire Safety trailers. in 2016 Litte Guy Worldwide well-known for their teardrops campers announced they will be building retro “Serro Scottys” in 2017.
-From what I can find they build one model.
+In 1997 the Serro manufacturing plant burns down, and they stopped making travel trailers.
+Scotty is still in business making Police and Fire Safety trailers. in 2016, Litte Guy Worldwide, well-known for its teardrops campers, announced they would be building retro “Serro Scottys” in 2017.
+From what I can find, they build one model.